anvetsu/reo/docs/tut.md

 ```

 What if want to apply a function to each element in a list and construct a list of the results?
-We can do thet with the `map` function:
+We can do that with the `map` function:

 ```scheme
 ? map(sqrt xs)